hylo-lang/hylo/Docs/GenericDispatch.md

 because of a conformance conflict with some unrelated module.
 These conformances might not even be visible in the module's public API, but they would have to appear in diagnostics, which is never a good look.
-Avoiding that dynamic is a primary motivator for separate type-checking of generics, after all.
+Avoiding diagnostics that point to implemetnation details is a primary motivator for separate type-checking of generics, after all.

 The ability to write a conformance at *function scope* using local